Detecting long-range dependence for time-varying linear models: The bootstrap-assisted procedure

-\cref{Test_trend} and \cref{Test} show that under the null hypothesis, the limiting distributions of KPSS and related test statistics are functions of the Gaussian process $U(t)$ which involves parameters $\boldsymbol \mu_W(t), \mf M(t), \bs \Sigma(t), \sigma^2_H(t)$.
-Therefore, the critical values based on the Gaussian process $U(t)$ are not directly available.
-In this section, we provide valid bootstrap approaches that generate simulated critical values to execute those tests.
-For the sake of brevity, we only discuss in detail \cref{trend_algorithm} and \cref{algorithm} for the KPSS-type tests.
-The algorithms for R/S, V/S, and K/S-type tests are relegated to \cref{trend_algorithms} and \cref{algorithms} in the online supplement.
+\cref{Test} shows that under the null hypothesis, the limiting distributions of KPSS and related test statistics are functions of the Gaussian process $U(t)$ which involves parameters $\boldsymbol \mu_W(t), \mf M(t), \bs \Sigma(t)$ (or $\sigma^2_H(t)$ when $p=1$).
+Furthermore, the magnitude and specific form of the limiting distributions depend on whether \cref{nondeg:null} holds, which is usually unknown in practice.
+Therefore, it's impossible to obtain the critical values by directly simulating the Gaussian process $U(t)$.
+In this section, we provide a consistent bootstrap approach \cref{algorithm} which mimics the asymptotic behavior of $T_n$ under the null hypothesis no matter whether \cref{nondeg:null} is satisfied and yields valid simulated critical values.
+In addition, the estimation of $\bs \mu_W(\cdot)$ is not required in our proposed bootstrap tests.
+More precisely, we employ $\mf x_{i,n}^\top \hat{\mf M}^{-1}(t)$ instead of $\hat{\bs \mu}^\top_W(t) \hat{\mf M}^{-1}(t)$, where $\hat{\bs \mu}_W(t)$ stands for any consistent estimator of $\bs \mu_W(t)$, and the validity of the former construction can be easily verified by noting that in \eqref{eq:Gk} of \cref{algorithm}, the Gaussian multiplier is independent of $ \mf x_{i,n}$, $\hat {\mf M}(\cdot)$ and $\hat {\bs \Sigma}(\cdot)$ where the consistent estimators $\hat{\mf M}(t)$ and $\hat {\bs \Sigma}(t)$ will be discussed later.
+Thus, the difference between \eqref{eq:Gk} and the counterpart with $\bs \mu_W(t)$ can be controlled by the convolution of standard Gaussian multipliers and the partial sum of the zero mean SRD process containing $(\mf x_{i,n}-\bs \mu_W(t_i))$.
+We only discuss \cref{algorithm} for the KPSS-type test when $p\geq 2$ in detail in this section.
+The other algorithms, including \cref*{trend_algorithms} in the online supplement for $p=1$ case corresponding to the time-varying trend model \eqref{eq:long_memory1}, and \cref*{algorithms} for R/S, V/S, K/S-type tests are moved to the supplement.